developer-onizuka/What_is_AzureAD/README.md

 - Step6: Assign the role to {resource, resource group, subscription, management group} as a scope.
 (See also #2-3)

 # 2-1.
-What is Subscription:
+What is Subscription
 Subscription is a logical container that Microsoft uses to maintain their billing relationship with the Azure users.
 The billing relationship starts and stops at the subscription boundary.
 - https://www.youtube.com/watch?v=LMAC0IIYSJM